csams/semantic_diff/README.md

 # Semantic Diff
-This project includes a "semantic diff" service for simple ini style files.
-It ignores whitespace and ordering of key/value pairs, including sections.
-Comments and hanging indents are not supported just to keep it simple.
+This project includes a diff service for simple ini and httpd style configuration.
+Instead of generating character or line based diffs, it compares two configs by parsing them and comparing the trees.
+This eliminates noise like whitespace and comments and also provides more meaningful differences.
+It falls back to a line based unified diff if parsing fails.

-It's also an example of how to define a single parser that can be configured to make different representations for different use cases.
+The project is also an example of how grammars can be generically defined and configured for different use cases.

-`iniparser.make_parser` accepts functions that convert recognized parts into a nest of dictionaries, a queryable object, or a tree that can be compared with other trees to generate diffs based on structure instead of syntax.
+The grammars in `semdiff.grammars` accept functions that convert recognized parts into a nest of dictionaries, a queryable object, or a tree that can be compared with other trees.
+See `semdiff.models` and `semdiff.differs`.

 ## Install
 Create and activate a python 3 virtual env and then `pip install -r requirements.txt`.

 ## Run
-`./service.py`
+`python -m wsgi`

 ## Test
-`curl -F 'left_file=@data/left.ini' -F 'right_file=@data/right.ini' http://127.0.0.1:5000/`
+`curl -F "kind=ini" -F 'left_file=@data/left.ini' -F 'right_file=@data/right.ini' http://127.0.0.1:5000/`